CLINICAL IMMUNOLOGY AND IMMUNOHAEMATOLOGY - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 A series of lectures covering the immunopathology, symptoms, treatment and diagnostic tests for range of clinically relevant diseases in the area of immunology and immunohaematology will be delivered by internal and external experts in the field.
 This will include clinical immunology consultants, Biomedical Scientists and research active experts.
-The focus of the coursework is on the immunopathology of infectious disease and is undertaken primarily as group work with a proportion of the marks based on individual oral and group work contribution assessment.
+The focus of the coursework is on clinical case studies and is undertaken primarily as group work with a proportion of the marks based on individual and group work contribution assessment.

 School of Biosciences and Medicine